pvanand07/Retail-Sales-Prediction-Regression/README.md

 ## 🎉 Final Remarks

-Through rigorous data analysis and meticulous model evaluation, this project provides a robust predictive framework for retail sales.
+Through analysis and model evaluation, this project provides a robust predictive framework for retail sales.
 XGBoost Regression, in particular, has proven its efficacy, offering Rossmann Stores a potent tool for strategic planning and decision-making.

 **Wishing you insightful analytics and strategic foresight!**